alexsky177/chat/readme.md

 4) change text in lines 57-61.

-Go to index.html by browser.
+Go to index.html by browser and enjoy.

 Used frontpage html and css from this project